cremuzzi/docker-mpv/README.md

 Please notice in the example above that we are mounting a few volumes that allow your container to connect as a client to your host's pulseaudio and Xorg server.

-## youtube-dl
+## yt-dl

-The image comes with **youtube-dl** as well.
-So you can play YT content directly like this:
+This image comes with **yt-dl** installed.
+You can play yt-dl supported content via running this image with command `mpv https://media/url/`.

+Eg.:

 ```sh
 docker run --rm -i -t \